danso0429/custom/README.md

 "No hats extra" file in the "no hats" folder includes the mod that removes action items, so it's your choice to use it or not.

-I only use it to remove stattarcks.
+I only use it to remove stattracks.

 ## Huds